On spectral asymptotic of quasi-exactly solvable quartic: Case .

-{\bf Third assumption.} So far we presented a physics argument showing that if a (sub)sequence $\{\be_{j_n,n}\}$ of the eigenvalues of $\widetilde M_n^{(an^{2/3})}$ converges to some limit $\La,$ then there exists a probability measure $\kappa_{a,\La}$ whose Cauchy transform satisfies \eqref{eq:Cauchy} almost everywhere in the $\Theta$-plane.
-Our final assumption is that the converse to the latter statement is true as well, i.e., for each $\La$ with the above properties there exists an appropriate subsequence $\{\be_{j_n,n}\}$ converging to $\La$.
-(At the moment we do not have a mathematically rigorous proof of this statement but such fact in a very similar situation was settled in \cite {ShTaTa}.) \end{proof}
+{\bf Third assumption.} So far we presented a physics-style argument showing that if a (sub)sequence $\{\be_{j_n,n}\}$ of the eigenvalues of the sequence of matrices $\{n^{-4/3} M_n^{(An^{2/3})}\}$ converges to some limit $\La,$ then there exists a probability measure $\kappa_{A,\La}$ whose Cauchy transform satisfies \eqref{eq:Cauchy} almost everywhere in the $\Theta$-plane.
+Our final assumption is that the converse to the latter assumption is true as well, i.e., for each $\La$ with the above properties there exists an appropriate subsequence $\{\be_{j_n,n}\}$ of eigenvalues of matrices $\{n^{-4/3} M_n^{(An^{2/3})}\}$ converging to $\La$.

+Simultaneous application of the above three assumptions settles Proposition~\ref{quart} in the case of the special sequence $a_n=An^{2/3}$, $n=1,2,3, \dots$.
+The argument for the general case $\lim_{n\to \infty} a_n=An^{2/3}$ repeats verbatim the one used in the proof of Theorem~\ref{th:main}. \end{proof}